istio/istio.io/content/en/news/releases/1.13.x/announcing-1.13.3/index.md

     - /news/announcing-1.13.3
 ---

-This release contains bug fixes to improve robustness.
+This release contains bug fixes to improve robustness and some additional configuration support.
-This release note describes what's different between Istio 1.13.1 and 1.13.3.
+This release note describes what's different between Istio 1.13.2 and 1.13.3.

 {{< relnote >}}

 ## Changes

-- **Added** support for skipping the intial installation of CNI entirely.
+- **Added** support for skipping the initial installation of CNI entirely.

 - **Added** values to the Istio Pilot Helm charts for configuring affinity rules and tolerations on the Deployment.
   Can be used for better placement of Istio pilot workloads.

 - **Fixed** an issue where platform detection is taking 5s on Minikube.
   ([Issue #37832](https://github.com/istio/istio/issues/37832))